-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 Like Mr. Akeeagok's question.
 Nine libraries were given assistance in Nunavut and that is where that is.
 We provided more funding to local radios.

-Internet connection for computers, and for furniture, or for doing some minor work, that is how it was used by libraries.
+Internet connection for computers and for furniture or for doing some minor work is how it was used by libraries.
 Thank you, Mr. Chairman.

 Mr. Qirngnuq (interpretation): Thank you, Mr. Chairman.
 My question was not answered.
 I think she responded to a different question.
-My question is: my colleague from Aivilik, it is part of his question.
+My question is related to the question asked by my colleague from Aivilik.
 One community can apply for \$500,000 to my understanding.
 Is that a onetime grant, or can they reapply the following year for a longer term?
 I want to understand that, Thank you, Mr. Chairman.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 My apologies, I did not elaborate.
-Yes, I am finally understanding his question properly.
+Yes, I finally understand his question properly.
 It is application based.
 The applications are reviewed on whether they are approved or not, they can reapply on a different year.
 It is application based, that is how it is reviewed.
 Thank you, Mr. Chairman.